justz72/justz72/README.md

-- 👋 Hi, I’m @justz72
+- 👋 <h1>Hi, I’m justz72</h1>.
-- 👀 I’m interested in programming and game design and development
+- 👀 I'm interested in learning programming languages for the time being to increase my skillset and knowledge for my career as a software/game developer.
 - 🌱 I’m currently learning HTML AND CSS on Udemy and looking forward to learn more programming languages and to kickstart my career in software development/engineering and then as a game developer.
 - 💞️ I’m looking to collaborate on making websites and applications(for now) and later do some projects on making video games.
 - 📫 You can send a mail at justhill72@gmail.com.
 Feel free to ask me anything you'd like to.